-All Scouts will have the opportunity to utilize the Splash Zone water park each day.
+All Scouts will have the opportunity to utilize the pool and splash pad on Thursday and Friday.
 The Scouting America swim test is not required for Cub Scout Day Camp.
 Lifeguards will be on duty and proper safe swimming guidelines must be adhered to at all times.
 Swimsuits should be comfortable, functional, and modest.
-Scouts may swim only with US Coast Guard approved flotation devices, and goggles are permitted.
-The pool has a limited supply of floats that may be loaned out on a first-come first-served basis.
+Goggles are also permitted.